langchain-ai/langgraph/libs/checkpoint/README.md

 ## Interface

-Each checkpointer should conform to `langgraph_checkpoint.BaseCheckpointSaver` interface and must implement the following methods:
+Each checkpointer should conform to `langgraph.checkpoint.base.BaseCheckpointSaver` interface and must implement the following methods:

 - `.put` - Store a checkpoint with its configuration and metadata.
 - `.put_writes` - Store intermediate writes linked to a checkpoint (i.e. pending writes).